Torfkopp/Raijin/README.md

   <img src="screenshot.png" alt="A screenshot of the application"/>
   <p>
   <sub>
-  (NOTE: The weird formation of the x-axis' labels is due to ratatui; I will look at it again, when they fix that)
+  (NOTE: The weird formation of the x-axis's labels is due to ratatui; I will look at it again, when they fix that)
   </sub>
   </p>
 </div>